Biomedical Engineering Sciences Major

 Elective (choose 1 course)

-Effective with the class of 2011, students wishing to pursue the B.E. degree are advised to choose an Engineering Sciences course as their elective.
+Students wishing to pursue the B.E. degree are advised to choose an Engineering Sciences course as their elective.

 - Engineering Sciences course numbered above ENGS 23